kaseykhanhpham/eucalyptus-hybrid-resequencing/02.var_call_prep/README.md

 None of the differences in mapping or pairing rate was large or significant enough for me to be particularly concerned.
 Moved on with analysis.

 **Convert files to `BAM` format using [`samtools`](https://github.com/samtools/samtools):**
-NOTE (TO REMOVE LATER): can re-run this job as-is
 ```bash
 # Run via job on UFRC, see sam2bam.job for details
 # Resources used: 31 Mb, 1.5 hrs